hodaUsama/hodaUsama.github.io/_posts/2025-05-22-samples-distribution.md

 ---
 ## 🔜 Up Next

-In the next post, we’ll explore the **Sampling Distribution of the Sample Mean** — how sample averages behave and why they form the foundation of many statistical procedures.
+In the next post, we’ll explore the **Sampling Distribution of the Sample Mean** — how sample averages behave, the **Central Limit Theorem**, and why these concepts form the foundation of many statistical procedures

 Stay curious! 📊